0ena/riscv-hw-trojans/README.md

 ## Run the Integrity experiment:
 ----------
-To be released in the upcoming major update.
+To be released in the upcoming major repository update.

 ## Run the Availability experiment:
 ----------
-To be released in the upcoming major update.
+To be released in the upcoming major repository update.